By Joanne P. Shelby-klein, BSN, RN

 Approximately 610,000 people die from heart disease every year making CVD one of the most prevalent causes of death in the United States4.
 These deaths are preventable with lifestyle modification: following of a healthier regimen and an increase in physical activity.
 CVD is a chronic disease that is caused by plaque buildup in arterial walls, gradually leading to the prevention of normal blood flow because of narrowing arteries.3

 This process is referred to atherosclerosis3.
-The increased availability of scientific evidence in this field suggests a MD can mitigate incidences of CVD.
+The increased availability of scientific evidence in this field suggests a Mediterranean Diet can mitigate incidences of CVD.
 One such research cohort study assessed the relationship between adherence to MD and occurrence of a cardiovascular event in 13,609 participants, of whom 60% were female, and were followed over a course of 4.9 years.6

 Participant diets were assessed at baseline using a traditional food frequency questionnaire, adherence to the diet was measured using a 9-point scale (>6 score: high adherence and 6 It was concluded that participants with the highest adherence score displayed a lower CVD risk compared to those with lower adherence scores.

 There is no doubt that consuming such a diet has a positive impact on health; its effects extend to metabolic syndrome and neurodegenerative diseases.
 Its role in neurodegenerative diseases has been linked to compounds like polyphenols and its derivative oleocanthal which are present in the diet in large amounts and contribute to a decrease in oxidative stress and inflammation.5